daniel-grabczewski/daniel-grabczewski.github.io/_projects/bargain-alert.md

   - Seller proximity within a custom radius
   - Personalized relevance scoring for listings
   - Live updates for new comments on listings of interest
-  image: /assets/images/bargain-hunter-project/bargain-hunter-auto-search.svg
+  image: /assets/images/bargain-alert-project/bargain-alert-auto-search.svg
-  caption: Design for Bargain Hunter's auto-search page
+  caption: Design for Bargain Alert's auto-search page
 - title: Why I'm building this app
   description: "Building Bargain Alert is a pivotal step in my journey as a software\
     \ developer, offering an opportunity to deepen my expertise while expanding into\